 How to Determine Your Services as a Therapist

-1. Consider Your Skills and Specialties
+1. Consider Your Therapeutic Skills and Specialties

 Determining your services starts with reflecting on your professional training, experience, and areas of expertise.
 Start by taking a close look at the type of work you enjoy doing and feel most competent in.